Immortal Technique: The (R)evolution of Immortal Technique

 A documentary about Immortal Technique was released in September 2011 and premiered at the Harlem Film Festival.
 It was released on DVD on July 10, 2012.

 This Revolution

 Immortal Technique appeared as himself in a docudrama film entitled This Revolution, which was recorded during the 2004 Republican National Convention in New York.
 The tape contains the protests surrounding the convention in the form of a documentary.
 It also featured Viper Records affiliates Akir and producer SouthPaw in roles.

-Since then, Immortal Technique has taken control of Viper Records and has signed a distribution deal with Babygrande Records / E1 Entertainment to vent to their next album.
-SouthPaw has managed to establish himself as A&R of Viper Records.
+Immortal Technique has taken control of Viper Records and has signed a distribution deal with Babygrande Records / E1 Entertainment to distribute his next album.